doyun421/Calibration/definition.md

                   * Support
                   In mathematics, the support (sometimes topological support or spectrum) of a measure u on a measurable topological space.

+just do only what can you do and then do all things left. for fast process, you must skip what you didn't know. later you can find what was broken had been solved.